datasteward-CiTG/Data-stewardship-textbook/book/intro.md

 (intro)=
 # Welcome to the Book on Data Stewardship at CiTG

-The CiTG Data Stewardship textbook covers best practices in research data management throughout the lifecycle, including storage, metadata, ethics, legal considerations, and open science, etc. It is an essential resource for researchers, guiding them in responsible data management aligned with FAIR principles.
+The textbook for data stewardship at CiTG covers best practices in research data management in accordance with the university's and funders' requirements, addressing key topics such as data storage, metadata management, ethical standards, legal considerations, and open science principles.
+It is an essential resource for researchers to manage their data responsibly and in alignment with FAIR principles.